OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 #### Note: All Audit Log support

-In order to support audit logs for every bid, not just the winner, there are 2 changes.
+To support audit logs for every bid, not just the winner, there are 2 changes.
 The trigger is now tied to `onBidResponse` and the transmission registration also now utilizes `contentId` in order to store multiple audit logs per slot.